exec-ed/ai-leadership-and-pm/PROJECT_STRUCTURE.md

 # PROJECT STRUCTURE GUIDE
 ## AI Leadership & Project Management Masterclass

-This document explains the organization of the masterclass materials.
+This document explains the organisation of the masterclass materials.

 ---

-## Folder Organization Philosophy
+## Folder Organisation Philosophy

-The project is organized by **WHO uses the files** and **WHEN they use them**:
+The project is organised by **WHO uses the files** and **WHEN they use them**:

 - **`/activities/materials/`** → Materials students USE during activities (cards, cases)
 - **`/instructor-materials/`** → Guides for instructors to FACILITATE activities (organized by activity)